behnamnkp/TranEpiSim/README.md

 ## Acknowledgments

--
+The code for constructing the network was obtained from Talha Oz's Jupyter notebook repository, which provides detailed instructions and can be accessed here.
+You can read their paper here.

 ## Contact

-For any questions, suggestions, or feedback, please contact us:
+For any questions, suggestions, or feedback, please contact me:

 - Email: bzn5190@psu.edu
 - Twitter: @behnam_nkp